-- 1. An opportunity to score 1 point from the 3-yard line or 2 points from the 10-yard line, or 3 points from the 20-yard line shall be granted to the team scoring a touchdown.
-While time is out there shall be one scrimmage play, unless changed by penalty.
-The try ends when the defense secures possession, the try is successful, or the ball becomes dead for any other reason. - 2.
+- 1. An opportunity to score 1 point from the 3-yard line or 2 points from the 10-yard line, or 3 points from the 20 yard line shall be granted to the team scoring a touchdown.
+While time is out there shall be one scrimmage play, unless changed by penalty. - 2.
 The Referee must speak to the field captain, asking him/her whether the try shall be from the 3, 10 or 20-yard line.
-Once the scoring team makes the choice, he/she may change the decision only by taking a charged team time out. - a.
-If during a try, a foul by the defense occurs, the offense is given the choice of accepting the penalty and replaying the down following enforcement or accepting the result of the play.
-If the offense choses to replay the try, the offense may: - i.
-Replay the try from its original Points yard line, or - ii.
-Change its Points yard line by declaring their changed Points yard line to the Referee and then taking a charged team time out.
-The penalty will be enforced from the changed Points yard line. - b.
-If during a try, a foul by the offense occurs, the defense is given the choice of accepting the penalty and replaying the down following enforcement or accepting the result of the play.
-If the defense choses to replay the try, the offense may: - i.
-Replay the try from its original Points yard line, or - ii.
-Change its Points yard line by declaring their changed Points yard line to the Referee and then taking a charged team time out.
-The penalty will be enforced from the changed Points yard line. - 3.
+Once the scoring team makes the choice, he/she may change the decision only by taking a charged team time out. - 3.
 If a double foul occurs during the down, the down shall be replayed.
 When a distance penalty is incurred by the offense during a successful try, the down will be repeated, if accepted.
 However, if the offense penalty carries a loss of down, the try has ended and will not be repeated.